-Cost of a delivered test solution can vary significantly, depending on a number of factors.
-The low end is typically in the $10-20k range, with most tests coming in somewhere under $100k.
-Below are more details about costing so you can gauge your project.
+Cost of a delivered test solution can vary significantly depending on a number of factors, as described below.
+The low end is typically in the $10k - $20k range, with most tests coming in under $100k.
+Below are more details about costing so you can get a better gauge of your project.

-Below is an example cost breakdown for an aircraft LRU as the DUT.
+Below is an example cost breakdown for a typical medium-complexity DUT.

-(Consider things like labor, test support, product throughput, scrapped parts / rework, reliability, customer support costs, damaged brand image, etc.)
+(Consider things like labor, test support, product throughput, scrapped parts / rework, test coverage & reliability, operator error, customer support costs, damaged brand image, etc.)

-Many factors affect the price.
+Many factors affect the price of automating a test.
 Below is a list that captures some of the major drivers.

 Costing for a fixed cost contract is broken down into a number of sections.
 Each section is dependent on project requirements.
 Typical sections are listed below.

 We prefer fixed price quotes, but we can also provide a Time & Materials quote if appropriate.

 A fixed price quote can be provided after Requirements Definition & System Design.
 See the process page for details.
 Fixed price quotes are appropriate for DUTs that are in (or ready for) production, with thorough documentation, and have a known scope of test needs.